-Airmar makes a variety of transducers to fit boater’s needs.
+Airmar makes a variety of high-quality transducers to fit boater’s needs.
 They produce several elements (the heart of a transducer) and then package them in different mounting styles to match the boat.

 Flush mount thru hull: Best on fast planing hulls under 36’ long, requires a hole in the bottom of that boat.
 Some people shy away at the large hole.
 In reality when properly installed they never catastrophically fail, and they are far safer for the long term health of a boat than anything attached to a cored transom.

 Fairing block thru hull: They hang below the bottom of the boat and are designed for slower, longer vessels.
 The fairing block on a 1 kw thru hull is very large.

 In Hull: They shoot through a fiberglass bottom.
 The fiberglass is acoustically similar to water, usually a transducer will have it’s range limited 2 or 3% less if it shoots through fiberglass.
 Make sure the transducer works with your sounder before ordering, some manufacturers don’t support all shoot throughs.

 Transom mount: The easiest to install, hangs off the back of the boat on the transom.
 They can be finicky to get installed perfect, and on some hulls they won’t work at all due to steps, or curved transoms.